 The NRC staff note that it is the responsibility of the licensee to establish and execute a QA program for the operational program phase of plant life.
 The licensee is required to establish adequate procedures for any activity that is safety-related, important to safety, and/or risk significant, before the start of that activity.
 These documents may be developed by the licensee or delegated to others.
 This aggregate collection of documents is referred to as the "QAPD."
 This inspection procedure requires the inspector to determine if the licensee has established (written, reviewed, and approved) effective QA instructions, procedures, plans, and schedules in a timely manner and in conformance with the QAPD.
 While this IP is directed mainly to the plant site aspects of QA, some aspects of QA include corporate procedures and may be included in the inspection scope.

 This inspection procedure is concerned with the adequacy and implementation of quality-related procedures that have been established by the licensee.
-03.01 through 03.12 of this procedure. a "checklist" of inspection requirements to aid in the inspection, review, and assessment, in determining whether adequate QA instructions and procedures have been established in the QA program manual.
+The team shall inspect at a minimum, the general guidance in sections 03.01 through 03.12 of this procedure.
+The inspection team should utilize section 03 as a "checklist" of inspection requirements to aid in the inspection, review, and assessment, in determining whether adequate QA instructions and procedures have been established in the QA program manual.
 This inspection procedure is expected to be initiated as early as practical consistent with realizing valid results for licensee QA programs.

 35101-03 INSPECTION GUIDANCE